bandicoutts/IMEI-Compatibility-Filter/README.md

 ## Background

-The intent of this application was to automate the process of filtering through CSV files to find non-duplicate rows and format them in a way I support understands.
-GSMa (https://www.gsma.com/services/gsma-imei/tac-allocation/) provide raw files with the information of every phone available, and the 3G/4G bands they support.
+_The intent of this application was to automate the process of filtering through CSV files to find non-duplicate rows and format them in a way I support understands.
+GSMa (https://www.gsma.com/services/gsma-imei/tac-allocation/) provide raw files with the information of every phone available, and the 3G/4G bands they support._

-The mobile provider I work with have an IMEI Compatibility checker for their network which takes in a CSV file; this file needs to contain only the new phones (i.e. the "non-duplicated rows"), and requires headers and fields to be formatted very specifically.
+_The mobile provider I worked with had an IMEI Compatibility checker for their network which takes in a CSV file; this file needs to contain only the new phones (i.e. the "non-duplicated rows"), and requires headers and fields to be formatted very specifically._

-Previously, I used an Excel spreadsheet which would take roughly an hour to go through 170,000 rows and filter out the fields that were already online; this application can filter through the same amount of information in 1.25 seconds.
-The application does use three dictionaries to filter out the duplicated data, but given the data size of the CSV files being dealt with this wasn't causing any bottlenecks.
+_Previously, I used an Excel spreadsheet and compared fields using VLOOKUP.
+As I had a slow machine, this was a very slow process (it needed to go through 170,000 rows and filter out the fields that were already online).
+This application can filter through the same amount of information in 1.25 seconds, instead of multiple hours.
+The application does use three dictionaries to filter out the duplicated data, but given the data size of the CSV files being dealt with this wasn't causing any bottlenecks._

 ## Authors

-* **David Coutts** - *Initial work* - [bandicoutts](https://github.com/bandicoutts)
+- **David Coutts** - _Initial work_ - [bandicoutts](https://github.com/bandicoutts)

 ## License